AaltoSciComp/scicomp-docs/rse/index.rst

 ------------------

 We believe in openness, so make our procedures open.
 They are subject to improvement at any time.
+Also see the :doc:`FCCI Tech
+</tech/index>` seminar series for how our broader team works internally.

 .. toctree::
    :maxdepth: 1